 Another overlooked factor is how washing is done.
 Vigorous scrubbing, repeated shampooing in one session, and very hot water all increase scalp stress.
 Hot water feels good, especially on an itchy scalp, but it strips away the natural oils that support a healthy scalp environment.
 That temporary relief often comes at the cost of increased dryness, rebound oil production, and more itch later on.

 This matters even on days you are not washing your hair.
 Standing under hot water without shampooing still affects the scalp.
-Using a shower cap on non hair washing days can help reduce unnecessary exposure and give the scalp a chance to settle rather than being repeatedly stripped by heat alone.
+Using a shower cap on non-wash days can help reduce unnecessary exposure and give the scalp a chance to settle rather than being repeatedly stripped by heat alone.

 There is also the issue of habit.
 Many people wash daily because it feels routine rather than because their scalp needs it.
 When the scalp is already irritated, that routine can prevent it from stabilising.
 On the other hand, stopping washing abruptly can lead to a rebound phase that feels like failure rather than adjustment.

-That experience highlighted that oil production is not fixed.
+This was documented in the Founder's Journey experiment of 55 days with no shampoo products, just water.
+What was most notable was not the dryness at the start, but the progression from dry, to uncomfortable, to extremely oily.
+Oil production is not fixed.
 It responds to removal.
 When washing stops suddenly, oil output often increases before it normalises.
-That oily phase is frequently mistaken as proof that washing less does not work, when in reality it is part of recalibration - just don't wait 55 days!
+That oily phase is frequently mistaken as proof that washing less does not work, when in reality it is part of recalibration.

 A more useful approach for most people with dandruff is to think in terms of minimum effective washing.
 This means washing often enough to prevent buildup and discomfort, but not so often that the scalp is constantly being reset.
 For many people this sits somewhere between two and four washes per week, adjusted based on response rather than rules.